clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Basic Port Scans.md

 ```

 ## Fine-Tuning Scope and Performance
-* You can specify the ports you want to scan instead of the default 1000 ports.
+* Specify the ports to scan instead of the default 1000 ports.
-* Specifying the ports is intuitive by now.
-Let’s see some examples:
+  * port list: `-p22,80,443`.
-* port list: -p22,80,443 will scan ports 22, 80 and 443.
+  * port range: `-p1-1023` will scan all ports between 1 and 1023 inclusive.
-* port range: -p1-1023 will scan all ports between 1 and 1023 inclusive, while -p20-25 will scan ports between 20 and 25 inclusive.
+    * `-p20-25` will scan ports between 20 and 25 inclusive.
-* You can request the scan of all ports by using -p-, which will scan all 65535 ports.
+* Scan of all 65535 ports using `-p-`.
-* If you want to scan the most common 100 ports, add -F.
+* Scan the most common 100 ports using `-F`.
-* Using --top-ports 10 will check the ten most common ports.
+* `--top-ports 10` will check the ten most common ports.
-* You can control the scan timing using -T<0-5>. -T0 is the slowest (paranoid), while -T5 is the fastest.
+* Control the scan timing using `-T<0-5>`.
-* According to Nmap manual page, there are six templates:
+  * Six scan timing templates available.
-paranoid (0)
+    * Paranoid (0)
-sneaky (1)
-polite (2)
-normal (3)
-aggressive (4)
-insane (5)
-* To avoid IDS alerts, you might consider -T0 or -T1.
-* For instance, -T0 scans one port at a time and waits 5 minutes between sending each probe, so you can guess how long scanning one target would take to finish.
+      * `-T0` scans one port at a time and waits 5 minutes between sending each probe.
+    * Sneaky (1)
+      * Often used during real engagements where stealth is important.
+    * Polite (2)
+    * Normal (3)
+      * Default timing.
+    * Aggressive (4)
+      * Often used during CTFs and when learning to scan on practice targets.
+    * Insane (5)
-* If you don’t specify any timing, Nmap uses normal -T3.
-Note that -T5 is the most aggressive in terms of speed; however, this can affect the accuracy of the scan results due to the increased likelihood of packet loss.
+      *  Can affect the accuracy of the scan results due to the increased likelihood of packet loss.
-* Note that -T4 is often used during CTFs and when learning to scan on practice targets, whereas -T1 is often used during real engagements where stealth is more important.
+  * Use `-T0` or `-T1` to avoid IDS alerts.
-* Alternatively, you can choose to control the packet rate using --min-rate <number> and --max-rate <number>.
+* Control packet rate using `--min-rate <number>` and `--max-rate <number>`.
-* For example, --max-rate 10 or --max-rate=10 ensures that your scanner is not sending more than ten packets per second.
+  * `--max-rate 10` or `--max-rate=10` ensures that the scanner is not sending more than ten packets per second.
-* Moreover, you can control probing parallelization using --min-parallelism <numprobes> and --max-parallelism <numprobes>.
+* Control probing parallelisation using `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`.
-* Nmap probes the targets to discover which hosts are live and which ports are open; probing parallelization specifies the number of such probes that can be run in parallel.
+  * Nmap probes the targets to discover which hosts are live and which ports are open.
+  * Probing parallelisation specifies the number of such probes that can be run in parallel.
-* For instance, --min-parallelism=512 pushes Nmap to maintain at least 512 probes in parallel; these 512 probes are related to host discovery and open ports.
+  * `--min-parallelism=512` pushes Nmap to maintain at least 512 probes in parallel.

 ## Summary